JuliaOpt/juliaopt.github.io/packages/index.md

 # JuliaOpt and Optimization-Related Packages
 The ecosystem of [Julia packages](https://juliaobserver.com/) is growing very fast.
-We list here the main packages hosted under JuliaOpt and other related packages.
+We list here both the packages hosted under JuliaOpt and other related packages.

 ## Optimization Modeling